Micronaut JSON schema

 JSON Schema is a human-readable format for exchanging data that also enables JSON data consistency, validity and interoperability.

-Micronaut JSON Schema allows creating schemas for beans in your applications.
+Micronaut JSON Schema assists transforming schemas to beans and beans to schemas in your applications.

 2 Dependencies

-To get started add Micronaut JSON Schema processor to the annotation processor scope of your build configuration:
+In order to create JSON Schema from beans, add Micronaut JSON Schema processor to the annotation processor scope of your build configuration,

 annotationProcessor("io.micronaut.jsonschema:micronaut-json-schema-processor")